LucasNogueiraMartins/Gamma/README.md

 # Gamma

-A module `gamma.py` is introduced in which it construct the 32x32 Hermitian gamma matrices of Euclidean R^10.
+A module `gamma.py` is introduced which constructs the 32x32 Hermitian gamma matrices of Euclidean R^10.

 The matrices being constructed are